chapel-lang/chapel/doc/rst/technotes/gpu.rst

 There are some caveats to the current implementation:

+* String manipulation for printing halt messages requires a number of features ill-suited for the GPU.
+As a result, at this time, functions that use the string-enabled overloads of ``halt()`` will still not work on the GPU.
+  This will be improved in future releases.
 * Presently, halting is implemented by setting a flag from the kernel that is later accessed by the host program.
 As a consequence, kernel execution proceeds past the ``halt()`` call; however, once the kernel is executed, the program exits.
-* There is a race condition between several threads using the halt flag on the same device, which can interfere with the behavior of ``halt()``.
+* There is a race condition between several Chapel tasks using the same device to launch kernels, which can interfere with the behavior of ``halt()``.
   This will be fixed in future releases.
-* String manipulation for printing halt messages requires a number of features ill-suited for the GPU.
-As a result, at this time, functions that use the string-enabled overloads of ``halt()`` will still not work on the GPU.

 Known Limitations
 -----------------